 In order to maintain a consistent and optimal performing ensemble, the Waco Community Band utilizes a fixed instrumentation which limits the number of players in each section.
 Section openings are filled from our Wait List of auditioned adult musicians.
 To learn if an immediate opening exists in a section or to arrange an audition for our Wait List, please contact the appropriate Section Leader.

 We utilize a "limited instrumentation" in order to maintain balance among the parts.
-For ideal instrumentation, we are currently in need of 1 string bass, 2 trumpets, and 2 percussionists.
+For ideal instrumentation, we are currently in need of 1 string bass, and 2 percussionists.
 We also have occasional need for a pianist and harpist (limited rehearsal requirements).
 Please contact the appropriate section leader for more information.

 Section openings are filled from our current Wait List of auditioned musicians.
 To be placed on the Wait List, a musician must audition for the Section Leader and conductor.
 This informal, friendly audition provides an opportunity for questions to be answered and personal contact to be made.
 An auditioning musician should have strong playing skills - either a college-level playing background or exceptional high school experiences - and a high level of commitment and dedication.
 An audition includes a prepared piece that exemplifies the individual's playing ability (not more than 3 minutes of music) and a sight-reading exercise.
 Results are given the next day (by phone).
 If you are auditioning on a rehearsal night, you are welcome to stay and observe some of our rehearsal.